bazel-contrib/rules_go/tests/core/cgo/cgo_alwayslink_init/README.rst

 This test verifies that the dynamic initialization of C++ variables with static storage duration in `cc_library` targets with `alwayslink = True` is performed when linked into a `go_test` or `go_binary` with `cgo = True`.
 This is a regression test for issue `#1486`_.
-The test also includes a `lib_wrapper` library to ensure that there are no linker errors and that the side effect is performed exactly once, even if imported multiple times through different targets.
+The test also includes a `lib_wrapper` library to ensure that the side effect is performed exactly once, even if imported multiple times through different targets.

 test_side_effect_cc
 -------------------